Wilbur J. Cash (politician)

 Wilbur James Cash (March 23, 1887 – June 3, 1956) was an American businessman, farmer, and politician.

 Cash was born in Gridley, Illinois.
-He went to the public schools in and lived in Towanda, Illinois with wife and family.
-Cash involved in the farming, merchant, and banking businesses.
+He attended public schools in the area, and subsequently lived in Towanda, Illinois with wife and family.
+Cash was involved in the farming, merchant, and banking businesses.
 He served on the McLean County Board of Supervisors and was chair of the county board.
 He also served on the Towanda Village Board and was president of the village board.
-Cash also served as the Towanda town clerk and served on the school board.
-Cash served in the Illinois Senate from 1941 to 1953 and was a Republican.
-Cash died at Brokaw Hospital in Normal, Illinois after suffering from a lingering illness.
+Cash also served on the school board and as the town clerk of Towanda.
+Cash served in the Illinois Senate during 1941 to 1953 and was as a Republican.
+He died at Brokaw Hospital in Normal, Illinois on June 3, 1956, after suffering from a lingering illness.